Smooth Moves: DPG’s commitment to successful acquisitions

 And this is where the magic happens: not only does the DPG help to integrate our teams and connect our people to one another, they work hard to ensure that new people joining us through acquisitions have the best possible experience.

-Athul Harris, a transportation engineer, joined the Wellington, New Zealand, office after his former employer, Traffic Design Group (TDG) was acquired by Stantec in April 2018.
+Athul Harris, a transport engineer, joined the Wellington, New Zealand, office after his former employer, Traffic Design Group (TDG) was acquired by Stantec in April 2018.

 “TDG didn’t have a formal young professionals group or social club, but the social culture was strong, so joining the DPG made it easier to integrate into Stantec.
 Otherwise it’s just work, right?
 You need something else to keep you engaged—human connection.
 Stantec has a fantastic social scene compared to what my friends have told me about other consultancies where they work.
 DPG definitely contributes to this.”